jruby/jrubyfx/Getting Started.md

 	HelloWorldApp.launch

 ### Adding a bit of text
 Cool, we made an empty window, but usually you want something in it.
 Lets add a label that says "Hello World!".
 There are three ways to do everything in JRubyFX: the straight-up Java way, the generic JRubyFX way, and using a specific DSL (Domain Specific Language).
-As it sounds like, the Java way is basically copy-paste Java style, and the RubyFXML way is much more elegant, though its good to know both.
+As it sounds like, the Java way is basically copy-paste Java style, and the JRubyFX way is much more elegant, though its good to know both.

 #### Creating a Label the Java way
+So far we have been doing it the Java way, so lets continue:

 	label = Label.new()
 	label.text = "Hello World!"